sukykaur/AzureGDPR/DWoverview.md

 -	[Firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.
 -	[SQL Threat Detection](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection-get-started) enables the detection and response to potential threats as they occur by providing security alerts for suspicious database activities, potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
 -	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or app servers with access to the keys can access plaintext data.

--	[SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive personal data exposure by masking the data to non-privileged users or applications.
+After the reference architecture deploys, customers can use [SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) to limit sensitive personal data exposure by masking the data to non-privileged users or applications.
 DDM allows the database administrator to select a particular table-column that contains sensitive personal data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
 Once configured, any query on that table or column will contain masked results, except for queries run by privileged users.
-DDM can be done after the reference architecture deploys. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**
+For users of Azure SQL Database, DDM can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
+This can help with the identification of personal data qualifying for GDPR protection, and for reducing access such that it does not exit the database via unauthorized access. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**

 #### Security
 **Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.